 The SSAR is an online system that allows students to enter, track and submit their academic record electronically to participating colleges and universities.
 This component is mandatory for all freshman applicants with the exception of international applicants.
 If an applicant’s SSAR is not received by December 1st, their application will be moved to the space available basis.

 Important Note: Even if you fill out the coursework sections of the Coalition application, you still need to complete the SSAR as the University of Florida will not be importing those sections of the Coalition.

-Remember that after you complete and submit the SSAR, you MUST link your SSAR to your application in order for UF to receive it.
+Remember that if you did not access the SSAR through your UF status page, you MUST link your SSAR to your application following completion in order for UF to receive it.
 To link your SSAR to your application, you need to access the “Check your Status” page.
 Once logged in, students can see everything we have on file for their application including the SSAR and test scores.
 There will also be a gray button that provides a hyperlink that allows you to link your SSAR to your application.
 Be aware that every time you reopen your SSAR to make edits, you must resubmit the SSAR completely for UF to regain access.
 Leaving it in edit mode will take away our ability to view the SSAR and could result in your application being pushed to a space available basis.

 I HIGHLY RECOMMEND viewing the SSAR tutorial our office developed if you have any questions about completing the SSAR.
 The tutorial provides a step-by-step breakdown from SSAR completion to SSAR linkage in case you are stuck in an area.
 There are also some great tips available in the “SSAR Common Mistakes” blog post.